Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 ### Why organize a neural network into layers?
 - Fast to compute with matrix operations
 - Enables weight sharing in CNN layers
+- Comparable architectures

 ### Why should you use a computational graph?
 - Can easily modularize complex functions
+- Language agnostic -> create in python, execute in C

 ### What happens if there are multiple outputs in a compute node?
+Add the incoming gradients up

 ### What happens if there are loops in the graph?

-### How do you handle large Jacobians (4000 input, 4000 output, batch size 16)
+Either they are infinite, then the forward pass never ends or they are limited by some condition then they can be expressed as a finite series of nodes -> acyclic graph.

 ### Why backpropagation and not forward propagation of gradients?

 # 4 - Backpropagation

-### Derive the gradients for a two-layer neural network with binary cross-entropy loss
+### Derive the gradients for a two-layer neural network with cross-entropy loss

+### Derive the sigmoid function

 ### Draw the computational graph for two inputs, no hidden layer, three outputs and squared error

-### Why do we only compute the partial derivatives w.r.t. the weights and not the full derivatives?
+### What does w_a,b,c denote?
+- layer a
+- neuron b
+- weight c

+### Draw the computational graph for one hidden layer

 # 5 - Optimization